Dutch Quirk #30: Send people away when they’re about to have dinner

 What is it?

-Visiting a Dutch person can be quite the experience: from the birthday calendar in the bathroom and the poop shelf in the toilet to the immense stack of hagelslag in the cupboard and the striking amount of cheese and bread that’s served at all times of the day.
+Visiting a Dutch person can be quite the experience: there’s the birthday calendar in the bathroom, the poop shelf in the toilet, the immense stack of hagelslag in the cupboard and the cheese and bread served all day long.

-But most noticeable is the fact that it’s ingrained in Dutch hospitality culture to socially force their guests to leave just before dinner time.
+But most noticeable is how it’s ingrained in Dutch hospitality culture to force their guests to leave just before dinner time. ⏳

 Your Dutch host is likely to show you out in one of two ways:

-1. They’ll tell you straight up that it’s time for you to leave, like the direct folks that they are.
-They’ll probably say something along the lines of “well, it’s almost dinner time, so it might be time for you to go home soon.”
+1. Tell you straight up that it’s time for you to leave.
+They’ll probably say something direct like, “Well, it’s almost dinner time, so it might be time for you to go home soon.”

-2. They’ll indirectly push you towards the exit by saying something like, “well, it’s 16:30, so I was thinking I should get started on dinner in not too long…”
+2. Indirectly push you towards the exit while muttering, “Well, it’s 16:30, so I was thinking I should get started on dinner in not too long…”

 Make no mistake, they’re probably not.